-A goat farming business in Uganda is one of the most common agricultural practices been venture into by most livestock farmers in this area.
+A goat farming business in Uganda is one of the most common agricultural practices to venture into by most livestock farmers in this area.

-To support this Farming area and the recent waves in the country, the country’s president release a press statement to the protesting lecturers seeking for an increase in salary to venture into goat farming as alternatives to white collar jobs.
+To support this Farming area and the recent waves in the country, the country’s president releases a press statement to the protesting lecturers seeking an increase in salary to venture into goat farming as an alternative to white-collar jobs.

-Goat has just 5 month gestational period, they can give birth twice a year, and it takes approximately 2 to 3 years for a kid to mature and start giving birth.
+Goat has just a 5-month gestational period, they can give birth twice a year, and it takes approximately 2 to 3 years for a kid to mature and start giving birth.
 This makes the goat farming business easy and profitable for anyone who ventures into it.

-So, to start goat farming business in Uganda, you will need startup capital, a business plan, a farm location, a pen for your goat, and a good feeding formulation plan for your goats.
+So, to start a goat farming business in Uganda, you will need startup capital, a business plan, a farm location, a pen for your goat, a good feeding formulation plan for your goats and engaging good practices to keep your farm healthy.

 So, let us get to the game on how you can start goat farming business in Uganda with a step-by-step approach.